-(1) Each cadet will be instructed in the safe handling and effective use of the Department's general duty weapons; Smith & Wesson model 4006-TSW, semiautomatic pistol, and Remington model 870 shotgun, both in daylight and night conditions.
+(1) Each cadet will be instructed in the safe handling and effective use of the Department's general duty weapons; Smith & Wesson M&P 40 Caliber, semiautomatic pistol, and Remington model 870 shotgun, both in daylight and night conditions.

 (2) Each cadet will also complete a firing course to familiarize him/herself with tactical rifles.